New Age (1988 - 1991)

 In Distress (1992 - 1993)

 In 1992, BABEL 17 hire a new member, Franck Meissonnier (guitar, bass).
 The band records a third album, "Shamanic Tales", but Lively Art goes to bankruptcy before publishing it.
-The group disband a short time later.
+The group officially disbanded in march 1993 and three of the four members continued as CYBERCRAFT, a Goa Trance act, until 1995.
+Jean Jean then founded a solo act, ETHERIEL.

 So Hard To Live (2003 - 2009)